There are two undergraduate admissions exam formats accepted by US universities:

 - ACT with Writing and two SAT Subject Tests

-Which format you take is up to your personal preferences.
+Which test you take is up to your personal preference.
 You can take free sample tests on each exam’s website, and should play to your strengths.
+Please note that since September 2018, the ACT has been computer-based for international test-takers.

 Check the exam and language proficiency requirements for each university to which you apply.